taseenbappi/baby-shopper-bd-client/README.md

 ## Features

 - You can buy any type of toys easily.
-- We provide our best service.
+- Your can add comment to show our website
-- We are 100% protect your personal information.
+- You can cancel your order by My Order page
 - "Baby Shopper BD" offers its clients an affordable pricing policy.
 - You can easily login with your email & password.